 Photo by Mel Taing.

 It’s Halloween-eve!
 Get inspired by bedazzled and costume-like artworks in the exhibitions The Worlds We Make: Selections from the ICA Collection, Raúl de Nieves: The Treasure House of Memory, and 2021 James and Audrey Foster Prize.
-Take advantage of Free Admission for Families and join us for a special Halloween activity in the galleries!
-Explore artworks, interact with Visitor Assistants, then collect your treat!
-Costumes are encouraged but not required.
+Request free family admission tickets for a special activity in the galleries!
+Explore artworks, interact with Visitor Assistants, then collect a take home art kit!
+Halloween costumes are welcome, but read through costume rules below to ensure a safe and fun visit*.

 On Saturday, October 30, museum admission is FREE for families when accompanied by kids ages 12 and under, with up to 2 adults per family.
 Timed tickets must be reserved online in advance.
-Please request your ticket at least 24 hours in advance so our team has time to process your order.
-Tickets requested day-of are not guaranteed.
-In-person and all on-site programming has currently been suspended.
+Use the code PLAYDATE when selecting your tickets for Play Date admission on this day.

-Please note there are no virtual workshops or on-site programming this month, and the Bank of America Art Lab is currently closed.
+Please note there are no virtual workshops or hands-on art-making programming this month, and the Bank of America Art Lab is currently closed.

 Looking for Halloween costume-making inspiration?
 Check out the fantastical sculptures in Raúl de Nieves: The Treasure House of Memory where the artist weaves Mexican sewing traditions with drag, ballroom, and queer club culture.
 Also check out the below activities for How-To’s and inspiration: